-At the start of a New Year it is only natural to think about the future and what the year holds for you.
-Setting a New Year’s resolution is a common way of articulating a desired outcome and it gives you something to track your progress against.
-Unsurprisingly after the indulgences of the Christmas period, according to a survey of 2,000 people published on inc.com, 71% wanted to diet or eat more healthily, 65% wanted to exercise more and 54% wanted to lose weight.
-Around 60% of people set a New Year’s resolution but only 8% actually realise their goal.
-In this blog post we will discuss possible causes as to why these resolutions fail and suggest improved ways of setting goals and managing expectations.
+The start of every new year is when people are thinking the most about goal setting.
+Setting a New Year’s resolution is a common way of specifying the desired outcome.
+Also, it gives you something to track your progress against.
+Unsurprisingly after the indulgences of the holidays, 71% of people want to diet or eat more healthily.
+Additionally, 65% want to exercise more, while 54% want to lose weight.
+Around 60% of people set a New Year’s resolution, but only 8% actually realise their goal.
+This is why we will go over why these resolutions fail and how you can stick to your goals.

-Setting good goals is important for two reasons: it has been proven to help people achieve more by motivating them and it sets the direction for your actions.
+When it comes to goal setting, setting reasonable goals is vital for two reasons.
+First of all, it has been proven to help people achieve more by motivating them.
+Second, it sets the direction for your actions.

-In terms of motivation, we all have days where we feel too tired to get out to the gym or just want that stuffed crust pizza – but having a goal reminds you what you are trying to achieve in the long run.
+In terms of motivation, we all have days where we feel too tired to get out to the gym.
+Sometimes, you just want that stuffed-crust pizza.
+However, having a goal reminds you of what you are trying to achieve in the long run.

-When you set a goal, you should also decide a more detailed action plan of how you can achieve your goal.
-This will guide you on your path to reaching your goal and it may include interim checkpoints on the way to realising your target.
+When you set a goal, you should also create a more detailed action plan to achieve your goal.
+This will guide you on your path to reaching your goal.
+Also, it may include checkpoints on the way to realising your target.

-The first task of a personal trainer is to understand your current status and listen to your goals.
-At Delta Fitness, around 80% of our clients have fat loss at the front of their mind when they have their initial free consultation.
-This is a great goal, but our trainers are fully committed to helping you define it more clearly (e.g. losing 5kgs of body fat) and importantly to setting a realistic expectation of when this is achievable for you as an individual (e.g. losing the 5kgs of body fat in 8 weeks).
+The first task of a personal trainer is to understand your current situation and look to your goals.
+At Delta Fitness, around 80% of our clients have fat loss at the front of their minds when they have their initial free consultation.
+This is a great goal, but our trainers are fully committed to helping you define it more clearly (e.g., losing 5kgs of body fat).
+Also, we help set a realistic expectation of when this is achievable for you as an individual (e.g., losing the 5kgs of body fat in 8 weeks).
 Our trainers will also help you understand what the goal means for you.

-If you are looking to start your New Year’s resolution by being fit and active, reduce fat and tone your body, and you’re serious about it: don’t hesitate to get help from a professional who can not only teach you, but support you in creating a healthier and happier version of yourself.
+If you are looking to set a goal to be fit and active, reduce fat, and tone your body (and you’re serious about it), don’t hesitate to get help from a professional.
+Our personal trainers can not only teach you but support you in creating a healthier and happier version of yourself.